Global regularity results for non-homogeneous growth fractional problems: Introduction

-These kind of nonlocal operators have their applications in the real world problems, such as obstacle problems, study of American options in finance, game theory, image processing and anomalous diffusion phenomena (see \cite{nezzaH} for more details).
+These kinds of nonlocal operators have their applications in real world problems, such as obstacle problems, the study of American options in finance, game theory, image processing and anomalous diffusion phenomena (see \cite{nezzaH} for more details).
 Due to this reason, elliptic problems involving the fractional Laplacian have been extensively studied in the last two decades.
-The leading differential operator, $(-\Delta)^{s_1}_{p}+(-\Delta)^{s_2}_{q}$, in problem \eqref{prob} is known as the fractional $(p,q)$-Laplacian.
-The operator is non-homogeneous in the sense that for any $t>0$, there does not exist any $\sg\in\mb R$ such that $((-\Delta)^{s_1}_{p}+(-\Delta)^{s_2}_{q})(tu)=t^\sg ((-\Delta)^{s_1}_{p}u+(-\Delta)^{s_2}_{q}u)$ holds for all $u\in W^{s_1,p}(\Om)\cap W^{s_2,q}(\Om)$.
+The leading operator, $(-\Delta)^{s_1}_{p}+(-\Delta)^{s_2}_{q}$, in problem \eqref{prob} is known as the fractional $(p,q)$-Laplacian, which is non-homogeneous {(unless $p=q$)} in the sense that for any $t>0$, there does not exist any $\sg\in\mb R$ such that $((-\Delta)^{s_1}_{p}+(-\Delta)^{s_2}_{q})(tu)=t^\sg ((-\Delta)^{s_1}_{p}u+(-\Delta)^{s_2}_{q}u)$ holds for all $u\in W^{s_1,p}(\Om)\cap W^{s_2,q}(\Om)$.
 The operator is the fractional analogue of the $(p,q)$-Laplacian ($-\De_p -\De_q$), which arises from the study of general reaction-diffusion equations with non-homogeneous diffusion and transport aspects.
 The problems involving these kinds of operators have applications in biophysics, plasma physics and chemical reactions, with double phase features, where the function $u$ corresponds to the concentration term, and the differential operator represents the diffusion coefficient, for details, see \cite{marano} and references therein.
-In the local case (i.e., $s_1=s_2= 1$), we have H\"older continuity results for the gradient of the weak solutions.
-Precisely, Lieberman in \cite{lieberm}, proved $C^{1,\al}(\ov\Om)$ regularity results for quasilinear problems containing more general operators than the classical $p$-Laplacian.
-Subsequently, in \cite{liebm91}, the author established interior H\"older continuity of the gradient of weak solutions to quasilinear equations whose leading operator has Orlicz type of growth condition.
+Regarding the regularity results for weak solutions to quasilinear elliptic equations, Lieberman in \cite{lieberm} proved $C^{1,\al}(\ov\Om)$ regularity results for problems containing more general operators than the classical $p$-Laplacian.
+Subsequently, in \cite{liebm91}, the same author established the interior H\"older continuity of the gradient of weak solutions to problems where the leading operator has Orlicz type of growth condition.
 See \cite{maly} for more details on the regularity theory of quasilinear problems.